MLeidel/Desk-Queue/README.md

 # descq
 ### for Linux
 #### Streamline Workflow
-descq is convenient command based application and Internet query launcher consisting of a GUI entry field that you position on your Linux desktop.
+descq (DeskQ) is a GUI-Internet-search-window with added productivity like clipboard archiving and retrieval, and custom command aliasing.

 **Features:**
 1. Save URLs and recall them later